vitordeoliveira/blog/blogpost/test.md

 ---
-filename: "1"
+filename: "test"
-title: "parsing a markdown file metadata into a struct"
+title: "Mariana mulher linda"
-subtitle: "parsing a markdown file metadata into a struct"
+subtitle: "this tutorial walks you through the practice of parsing markdown files for metadata"
 description: "this tutorial walks you through the practice of parsing markdown files for metadata"
 tags: ["markdown", "rust", "files", "parsing", "metadata"]
 similar_posts: